mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 To compute the result of '3 4 +', at a terminal type:
 `./rpn 3 4 +`

+To input a negative number, for example to compute '12 -2 x', you must type:

+`./rpn 12 2- x`

 The current operations are supported: addition (+), subtraction (-), multiplication (x), and division (/).

 NOTE: The multiplication symbol is not an asterisk (*), as that is the wildcard character.